mehedi-sharif/soulspring/content/supplements.md

   image: images/supplements/supplements.jpg
   content: "Soul Spring has created carefully formulated supplements designed to support
-    your bio-individuality. \n<hr/>\n●  Medical directors provide personalized recommendations based on your detailed diagnostic assessment.  <br/> ●  Ayurvedic formulas provide detoxification and rejuvenation at the cellular level.<br/>  ●  Our vegan, non-GMO, gluten-free products have no unnecessary fillers and are third-party tested for purity and potency."
+    your bio-individuality. \n<hr/>\n●  Medical directors provide personalized recommendations based on your detailed diagnostic assessment.  <br/> ●  Ayurvedic formulas enable detoxification and rejuvenation at the cellular level.<br/>  ●  Our vegan, non-GMO, gluten-free products have no unnecessary fillers and are third-party tested for purity and potency."